-Jane Magnolia trees are vigorous, blooming massive colorful flowers even in cold climates.
+Jane magnolia trees are vigorous, blooming with massive, colorful flowers even in cold climates.

 Jane Magnolia Trees at a Glance